 - Change player assignments on the fly, or let the computer finish your turn

 The sample screenshot shows a typical situation in early mid-game.
+(The screenshot dates from version 2.0.5 which used JavaFX rather than Swing, so the current version looks slightly different.)
 The download packages also include a console runner for testing, with ASCII art output.

 - Computer Player Documentation: version 1.4.2, released on 02 December 2016